 Network

-Information on how to manage the server network, change MAC addresses, configure IPv4 & IPv6 settings, and control routing.
+Learn how to manage the server network, change MAC addresses, configure IPv4 & IPv6 settings, and control routing under Network.

 1. Settings

 This driver is used on the host system to make the corresponding network interface available to your server.
-However, certain operating systems may require a driver that differs from the recommended “virtio” driver.
-To change the driver, click on the selection box, choose the desired driver and then confirm your selection by clicking Save.
+However, certain operating systems may require a driver that differs from the recommended "virtio" driver.
+Select the desired driver from the drop-down list, then click OK to confirm.
+The server must be restarted for the change to take effect.

 This section displays a list of all IPv4 addresses that can be used to access your server.